Opus10/qik/docs/blog/posts/why.md

 cache = "remote"
 ```

-When the cache is warm, qik will immediately show the command output, extract the cached `requirements.txt` file, and exit with the cached exit code.
+When the cache is warm, qik will replay the command output, extract the `requirements.txt` file, and exit with the cached exit code.

 ### Advanced Dependencies